Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Numerical analysis of spectral correlations

-As the illustrations in figures 1-3 indicate, $\rho_{sm}(r, \theta)$ even for a single matrix for large $b$ values ($b \sim N$), almost coincides with $\langle \rho_{sm}(r, \theta)$ as well as $R_1(r, \theta)$ for all $z=r {\rm e}^{i \theta}$, reconfirming its ergodicity.
-As $b$ decreases, a deviation between the two cases is noticeable even visually; this indicates a non ergodic nature of the BE spectrum of for small $b$ values.
-We note that the approach of the spectral density to ergodic limit as $b$ increases is different for each ensemble.
-This is indeed expected because the ergodicity is reached when almost all off-diagonal entries of a typical matrix in the ensemble become of the same order as the diagonals.
-As this occurs at different rates for BE, PE and EE , their $b$-values for the ergodic limit are different.
+We recall that the Ginibre limit corresponds to the ergodic limit.
+It is therefore natural to seek whether the spectral density for each ensemble is indeed non-ergodic for smaller $b$-values?
+To illustrate the latter, figures 1-3 display a comparison of the spectral and ensemble averaging for the spectral density in each ensemble for four $b$-values.
+The spectral averaging here is obtained by considering the density of the eigenvalues of a single matrix on the $(r, \theta)$-plane and the ensemble averaging by averaging over the spectral density of the eigenvalues for three matrices.
+As the illustrations in figures 1-3 indicate, $\rho_{sm}(r, \theta)$ even for a single matrix for large $b$ values ($b \sim N$), appears almost same as $\langle \rho_{sm}(r, \theta)$ as well as $R_1(r, \theta)/N$ for all point on the complex plane reconfirming its ergodicity.
+As $b$ decreases, a deviation between the two cases is noticeable even visually; this indicates a non ergodic nature of the spectrum for small $b$ values in each case.
+However the approach of the spectral density to ergodic limit as $b$ increases is different for each ensemble.

-Our next step is to analyze the ergodic aspect of the local spectral fluctuations.
-In a previous section, we derived a theoretical formulation of $R_n$, the $n^{th}$ order spectral fluctuations over the ensemble, as a function of $\Lambda_e$.
-Due to ease of the measurement, the analysis through experimental as well as numerical route is often based on another standard correlation measure, namely, the nearest neighbor spacings distribution (NNSD) of the eigenvalues.
-The nearest neighbor spacing $d_{1,k}$ for an eigenvalue $z_k$ is defined as $|z_k-z_{\alpha}|$ with $z_{\alpha}$ as the nearest eigenvalue to $z_k$ on the complex plane: $d_{1,k}=min_{\alpha}|z_k-z_{\alpha}|$.
-As introduced by previous studies of stationary spectrum on a complex plane \cite{prosen}, the unfolding of the spacing is achieved here by rescaling each $ d_{1,k}$ by the local mean spectral density defined as

-where $n$ is an optimized number of the eigenvalues, sufficiently larger than unity but small compared to the matrix size, and $d_{n, k}$ is the $n^{th}$ nearest neighbor distance from $z_k$.
-The rescaled spacing $s_k$ is then defined as $s_k = d_{1,k} \sqrt{\overline{\rho}}$.

-As the eigenvalues in the present case are distributed over a complex plane with a non-ergodic density, their spacing can vary (i) from one spectral range to another at a fixed $Y$, or (ii) with $Y$ at a fixed spectral range.
-The NNSD $P$ therefore depends on $e, s, Y$, with $s$ as a nearest neighbor eigenvalue spacing in the neighborhood of a point $e$ on the spectral plane for the ensemble with complexity parameter value $Y$.
-While $R_2$ in general depends on eigenvalue spacings of all orders, $P(e, s; Y)$ is approximately same as $A(e,r; Y)$ of eq.(\ref{pr6}) for small $r$.
-(Indeed, as in case of a real spectrum, $R_2$ can be expressed as a sum over $k^{th}$ order spacing distributions $P_k(e, r; Y)$: $R_2(e, r; Y)=\sum_{k=0}^{\infty} P_k(e, r; Y)$ with $P_0 \equiv P$ as the nearest neighbor spacing distribution \cite{fkpt5}).